A Photometric Variability Survey of Field K and M Dwarf Stars with HATNet: Discussion

 In figure~\ref{fig:PeriodDist} we show the relation between period and color.
 For stars with $V-K_{S} \la 4.5$ the measured distribution of $\log P$ is peaked at $\sim 20~{\rm days}$ with a broad tail toward shorter periods and a more rapid drop-off for longer periods.
 Note that the cut-off for longer periods may be due to the correlation between period and amplitude for these stars; stars with periods longer than $\sim 20~{\rm days}$ may be harder to detect and not intrinsically rare.
 The peak of the distribution appears to be correlated with color such that redder stars are found more commonly at longer periods than bluer stars.
 For stars with $V-K_{S} \ga 4.5$ the distribution changes significantly such that the $\log P$ distribution appears to be more or less flat between $\sim 0.3$ and $\sim 10~{\rm days}$, while red stars with $P \ga 10~{\rm days}$ are uncommon.

-The morphology is broadly consistent with what has been seen from other surveys.
+In Figure~\ref{fig:PeriodMassComp} we compare the mass-period distribution for stars in our survey to the results from other surveys of field stars and open clusters.
+We choose to use mass for the comparison rather than observed colors because a consistent set of colors is not available for all surveys.
+The masses for stars in our survey are estimated from their $V-K_{S}$ colors (see Fig.~\ref{fig:VarColorHist}).

+We take data from the Mount Wilson, Vienna-KPNO \citep{Strassmeier.00}, and ASAS \citep{Kiraga.07} samples of field stars with rotation periods.
+For the Mount Wilson sample we use the compilation by \citet{Barnes.07}, the original data comes from \citet{Baliunas.96} and from \citet{Noyes.84}.
+For the Vienna-KPNO sample we only consider stars which are listed as luminosity class V. We estimate the masses for stars in the Mount Wilson and Vienna-KPNO samples using the same $V-K_{S}$ to mass conversion that we use for our own sample.
+The $V$ and $K_{S}$ magnitudes for these field stars are taken from SIMBAD where available.
+For the ASAS sample we use the masses determined from the absolute $M_{V}$ magnitudes of the stars by \citet{Kiraga.07}.